fourstix/Elfos-TMS9X18-Driver/README.md

 Platform
 --------
 These driver was written to run on an [1802-Mini](https://github.com/dmadole/1802-Mini) with the [1802-Mini TMS9918 Video Card](https://github.com/dmadole/1802-Mini-9918-Video) created by David Madole.
 A lot of information and software for the 1802-Mini can be found in the [COSMAC ELF Group](https://groups.io/g/cosmacelf) at groups.io.
 The driver should also run with a Pico/Elf v2 and a TMS9118/9918 Color Board, but this configuration has not been tested yet.
-In order to run properly, the driver source file tms9x18.asm should be assembled with the proper Port and Group settings to match the hardware platform.
+In order to run properly, the driver source file tms9x18.asm should be assembled with the constants in the /include/tsm9x18.inc file to set to match Data Port, Register Port and Expansion Group settings on the video card hardware platform.

 Examples
 ----------